-At WWDC 2020, Apple confirmed it was moving its Macs away from Intel processors in favor of Apple Silicon, utilizing its own chip designs.
-The move will start with the first Macs using Apple Silicon launching before the end of 2020, with Apple anticipating a full transition to Apple Silicon within two years.
+At WWDC 2020, Apple confirmed it was moving its Macs away from Intel processors in favor of Apple Silicon, its own chips.
+The move started with the first new Macs running the M1 chip, including late-2020 models of the 13-inch MacBook Pro, MacBook Air, and Mac mini.
+Apple anticipates a full transition to Apple Silicon within two years.

-To assist with its development, Apple revealed it would provide developers with a Developer Transition Kit.
-This consists of a Mac mini enclosure with altered components that offers a way to natively test software in macOS Big Sur without relying on emulation or needing to use the Rosetta 2 translation software.
+To assist with development, Apple provided developers with a Developer Transition Kit.
+This consisted of a Mac mini enclosure with altered components.
+This setup offered a way to natively test software in macOS Big Sur without relying on emulation or needing to use the Rosetta 2 translation software.

-As a stand-in for Apple Silicon, Apple uses the A12Z as the SoC in the Developer Transition Kit.
-As an ARM-based chip, it will be an effective analog for developers to use before consumer-grade Macs with Apple Silicon are sold.
+As a stand-in for Apple Silicon, Apple used the A12Z as the SoC in the Developer Transition Kit.
+The ARM-based chip was an effective analog for developers to use before consumer-grade Macs with Apple Silicon launched.

-Rather than 6 gigabytes of memory, Apple will use 16 gigabytes in the DTK.
-It is unclear if it will be memory on the SoC itself or held separately elsewhere on the motherboard.
+Rather than 6 gigabytes of memory, Apple used 16 gigabytes in the DTK.

 The A12Z is the third in a series of A12-series chips, starting with the A12 in the iPhone XS, iPhone XS Max, and iPhone XR.
-At the time, it consisted of a six-core GPU that combined two Vortex cores with four Tempest cores, as well as a four-core GPU.
+It consists of a six-core GPU combining two Vortex cores with four Tempest cores.
+It also has a four-core GPU.

-The A12X followed in the 2018 iPad Pro, created as an upgraded version of the A12 intended for the work-focused tablets.
-Apple kept the chip design largely the same, but increased the CPU core counts to eight, consisting of four Vortex and four Tempest cores.
+The A12X followed in the 2018 iPad Pro.
+Apple used it as an upgraded version of the A12 intended for the high-end tablets.
+Apple kept the chip design largely the same but increased the CPU core counts to eight.
+The CPU setup consists of four Vortex and four Tempest cores.

 At the same time, Apple increased the number of GPU cores the A12X used, from four to seven cores.
 Other elements of the chip's design remained the same.

-The introduction of the A12Z brought with it controversy, in the form of rebinning claims.
-Initial benchmarks for the chip suggested that its main processing performance was similar to that of the A12X, while its GPU was better by virtue of the extra GPU core.
+The introduction of the A12Z sparked controversial rebinning claims.
+Initial benchmarks for the chip suggested that its main processing performance was similar to that of the A12X, while its GPU was better because of the extra GPU core.

 Analysis of the A12Z and A12X chips revealed that the two chips are almost identical, with Apple reusing the same design with identical CPU and memory configurations.
-Rather than adding an extra core, Apple was reactivating a core that was deactivated in the A12X.
+Rather than adding an extra core, Apple was reactivating a core that had been deactivated in the A12X.

-Chip binning is a process where a chip manufacturer may disable cores and frame a more capable chip as a lesser version, such as in selling a processor with four physical cores as a dual-core chip by deactivating two of the cores.
+Chip binning is a process where a chip manufacturer may disable cores and frame a more capable chip as a lesser version.
+One example would be deactivating two of a processor's four physical cores and selling it a dual-core chip.
 Typically, the process is performed in cases where a core is faulty during its manufacture.

-In Apple's case, it supplied the A12X with eight physical GPU cores, but with seven activated, with the eighth either disabled because of an issue or because seven other cores were deemed to be fine.
+In Apple's case, it supplied the A12X with eight physical GPU cores, but with seven activated.
+The eighth was disabled either because of an issue or that the company deemed the seven other cores to be enough.